 What we've learned in creating ArcVida's technology-enabled career guidance service is that how people find and create fulfilling careers can be opaque to people who are beginning their careers.

-I recently spoke to Quynh Onel, founder and CEO of Project 925, about her career trajectory and what she’s learned along the way.
+ArcVida's Founder and CEO Elissa Unton recently spoke to Quynh Onel (USC '08), founder and CEO of Project 925, about her career trajectory and what she’s learned along the way.

 What was your undergraduate experience like?
 Major, university, minor, extra-curricular involvement?

 As a first-generation college student, my ideas of possible careers included doctors, lawyers, and business.
 I decided to major in business without any real direction on what type of business function I wanted to do.
 I ended up joining the Consulting Club because a friend recommended it.
-Outside of the Consulting Club and volunteering with the Joint Educational Program, I wasn’t involved in many other extra-curriculars.
-I spent most of my time outside of the classroom working to pay for school – I worked internships (during the business work day), work-study (between classes), and part-time jobs (restaurants at night).
-I worked ~20-30 hours per week, barely getting good-enough grades to be a top candidate.
+Outside of the Consulting Club and volunteering with the Joint Educational Program, I wasn’t involved in many other extra-curricular activities.
+I spent most of my time outside of the classroom working to pay for school – I worked internships (during the business workday), work-study (between classes), and part-time jobs (restaurants at night).
+I worked ~20-30 hours per week, barely getting good enough grades to be a top candidate.

 What did you do during the summer?
 Any jobs or internships that were noteworthy?